EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • One geolocation per farm AND/OR per plot in case of multiple plots per farm:

-• For plots <4ha: GPS points incl min. one latitude and one longitude coordinate
+• For plots <4ha: GPS points min. one latitude and one longitude coordinate

 • Preference for GeoJSON format with all points and polygons in a consolidated GeoJSON file